-This small city on the border of Switzerland, Germany and France is home to just over 150,000 residents, but it offers tourists dozens of things to do.
+This small city on the border of Switzerland, Germany, and France is home to just over 150,000 residents, but it offers tourists dozens of things to do.
 A large handful of art and design museums, as well as a few history museums, house impressive collections of culture.
-One of the most fascinating hidden gems in Europe, Basel sits on the Rhine, claims 300 days a year of sunshine and is home to the Rehberger-Weg art trail, so it’s a great stop for outdoor enthusiasts too.
+One of the most fascinating hidden gems in Europe, Basel sits on the Rhine, claims 300 days a year of sunshine, and is home to the Rehberger-Weg art trail, so it’s a great stop for outdoor enthusiasts too.

 Berchtesgaden National Park, Germany

-Located in the heart of the Julian Alps, the most south-eastern part of the Alps, Bohinj is situated in the center of Triglav National Park.
-Perhaps the valley’s most breathtaking natural site is Lake Bohinj, the largest lake in Slovenia, glistening of crystal-clear water that reflects the massive mountain range.
+Located in the heart of the Julian Alps, the most southeastern part of the Alps, Bohinj is situated in the center of Triglav National Park.
+Perhaps the valley’s most breathtaking natural site is Lake Bohinj, the largest lake in Slovenia, glistening with crystal-clear water that reflects the massive mountain range.
 Aside from Bohinj’s natural scenery and adventure, this European hidden gem boasts a rich cultural heritage worth exploring.

 Faroe Islands, Denmark

 There is a little bit of everything, from dramatic waterfalls to tiny fishing towns, in the Faroe Islands, which are a self-governing territory within Denmark.
 This collection of islands enjoys summertime temperatures around 55°F and almost 20 hours of sunlight on the longest day of the year, perfect for the hours of hiking you’ll want to do here.